 The growing strength of these (and many other) organizations, combined with the aligned vision, political will, and call to action by the city’s Superintendent and Mayor, creates fertile ground for the Foundation’s quality schools efforts.
 We see our role as continuing to create the environment, facilitate the partnerships, and fund the highest potential school investments that ensure the system has the capacity and bandwidth to create the high-quality schools our students so urgently need and deserve.

-The goal for Quality Schools is to create new high-quality schools with the collective capacity to serve 10,000 students by 2020.
-To accomplish this, the Foundation will focus on growing successful schools, creating quality opportunities for the most underserved students, and building capacity for new school (re)design and data/action to drive change.
+The goal for Quality Schools is to create high-quality schools with the collective capacity to serve 10,000 students by 2020 and support the academic growth in both English Language Arts and math for all disenfranchised student populations.
+To accomplish this, the Foundation will focus on making investments in innovative schools, enabling conditions for quality, and building capacity to create and sustain high-quality schools.

-The Oakland Achieves Partnership has released its third annual progress report focused on key student outcomes across a cradle-to-career continuum.View
+The Oakland Achieves Partnership has released its fourth annual progress report focused on key student outcomes across a cradle-to-career continuum.View

 Tools to 100 Schools is a roadmap to much faster student proficiency growth in Washington, D.C.’s